javanhut/RavenTerminal/docs/settings.md

 Scripts can be edited directly from the menu:
 1. Navigate to Scripts
 2. Select the script to edit
-3. The current value is shown - edit it or enter a new value
+3. The current value is shown in a multi-line text area
-4. Use `\n` for newlines when entering multi-line scripts
+4. Press Enter to insert a new line
-5. Press Enter to save, Escape to cancel
+5. Press Ctrl+Enter to save, Escape to cancel

-For complex multi-line scripts, edit the config.toml file directly.

 ## Configuration File